ErikFerragut/hackattack/designdoc.md

 The fields are:
 {
- 'OS':array(#machines, #OSs),   # each row is a pdf of which OS is used 'patches':array(#machines, max-patch-number)  # is machine i patched against j 'owns':array(#players, #machines, #accounts)  # pdf on last axis 'exploits':array(#players, #OSs, max-patch-number)
+ 'OS':array(#machines, #OSs),   # each row is a pdf of which OS is used 'patches':array(#machines, max-patch-number)  # is i patched against j 'owns':array(#players, #machines, #accounts)  # pdf on last axis 'exploits':array(#players, #OSs, max-patch-number)
 }